 Proclaimed to be 10,000 sq. ft of co-working space, however its mainly focused around an informal plastic chair and table area (“premium” access) and then “elite access” workstation area with decent chairs and desks.
 Most of the space there is long term office rents.
 There are some rooms that can be used for calls if they are unoccupied, plus large conference room space, and a small kitchen area.

 Internet speed is OK, they have 150Mbps fibre, but they seem to restrict bandwidth per user so everyone has the same amount.
-I explained that was stupid, but at the moment they are sticking with it.
+I explained that was a bit stupid, but at the moment they are sticking with it.

 MaGIC at Borneo744